 The telecommunications industry is highly competitive.
+The rapid development of new technologies, services and products has eliminated many of the traditional distinctions among wireless, cable, internet and local and long distance communication services and brought new competitors to our markets.
 We expect competition to remain intense as traditional and non-traditional participants seek increased market share.
 Our high-quality customer base and networks differentiate us from our competitors and give us the ability to plan and manage through changing economic and competitive conditions.
 We remain focused on executing on the fundamentals of the business: maintaining a high-quality customer base, delivering strong financial and operating results and strengthening our balance sheet.
+We continue to lead in 4G LTE performance while aggressively building out our 5G network.